GreffMASTER/NAtoms/README.md

 # NAtoms
-An online multiplayer fork for KleleAtoms.
+An online multiplayer fork of KleleAtoms.

 ![NAtoms Banner](https://repository-images.githubusercontent.com/478681548/15e295f7-7050-40b9-a7fd-78ddedbf8725)
-(This project is still in development.
-There might be some bugs in the code and some features might change over time.)

 This fork implements online multiplayer to KleleAtoms thru UDP using ENet.